 19. What Is the Glass Cliff?

 Animated components don’t have to be big and expressive.
-As this Fundera example shows, sometimes a single, subtle movement like the blink of an eye or objects floating up-and-down can add substantial visual interest.
+As this Fundera example shows, even a single subtle movement — like a blinking eye or gently floating objects — can add significant visual interest.

 20. Anatomy Of A Coupon